phil-brown/javaQuery/README.md

 ### Introduction

-__javaQuery__ is an *partial port* of [jQuery](https://github.com/jquery/jquery), and is designed to be as syntactically alike as possible in Java. *javaQuery* is derived from my full port of *jQuery* to
+__javaQuery__ is an full port of [jQuery](https://github.com/jquery/jquery), and is designed to be as syntactically alike as possible in Java. *javaQuery* is derived from my full port of *jQuery* to
 Android: [droidQuery](http://bit.ly/droidquery).

-For those not familiar with *jQuery*, it essentially provides magic for allowing the simultaneous manipulation of a set of UI entities (using animations, attributes settings, etc), as well as to perform complex tasks, such as asynchronous network tasks. *javaQuery* can do many of these things, but currently supports no UI methods.
-It does, however, provide asynchronous network calls using Ajax syntax and provides a notification system for callbacks and listeners, among other handy features.
+For those not familiar with *jQuery*, it essentially provides magic for allowing the simultaneous manipulation of a set of UI entities (using animations, attributes settings, etc), as well as to perform complex tasks, such as asynchronous network tasks. *javaQuery* can do all of these things too, and provides support for other common tasks.

 Also like *jQuery*, *javaQuery* allows the addition of extensions to add to the power of the library.